 When a breach of a contract occurs, you have a right to enforce the terms of your legal agreement.
-The attorneys at the Katz Law Group understand the unique aspects of construction contract litigation, and how to enforce the terms of your agreement.
+At the Katz Law Group, we understand the unique aspects of construction contract litigation, and how to enforce the terms of your agreement.

 Construction Contract Disputes in Massachusetts

 Contract disputes arise in varying circumstances and can be minor or extremely serious.
 In any case, when a contractor or builder agrees to do something by contract, you have a legal right to enforce that contract in most circumstances.